John Charteris: Political career

-Charteris left the army in 1922.
+Charteris left the army, retiring on an Indian pension and being granted the honorary rank of brigadier general on 27 December 1922.

 From 1924 until 1929 he was Unionist Party Member of Parliament for Dumfriesshire.
 His areas of political interest were in farming and the welfare of British war veterans.

 Publications

 Charteris published three books in his later years concerning his military service, 'Field Marshal Earl Haig' (1929), 'At GHQ' (1931), and "Haig" (1933) (a condensed version of the 1929 biography).
 His writings were considered controversial.
 He had not kept a diary at the time so 'At GHQ' consisted of papers, notes and letters from the time re-written into diary form.
 He confessed to sometimes amplifying from memory but by and large the reconstructed "diary" is consistent with records which he kept at the time, e.g. his entry for the First Day of the Somme which he states was "not an attempt to win the war at a blow", and that "weeks of hard fighting" lay ahead.

 At GHQ also contains a letter from Charteris with the date 5 September 1914, noting that "the story of the Angels of Mons [is] going strong through the 2nd Corps".
 If authentic, this may be the earliest account of the rumour, predating Arthur Machen's The Bowmen—widely held to be the source of the Angels of Mons legend.
-However, examination of Charteris' original letters gives evidence that these entries and/or dates were falsified, leading David Clarke, among others, to suggest that Charteris was using the Angels rumour for propaganda purposes.
+However, examination of Charteris's original letters gives evidence that these entries or dates were falsified, leading David Clarke, among others, to suggest that Charteris was using the Angels rumour for propaganda purposes.